merthidayetoglu/MemXCT-CPU/readme.md

 **Challenge Datasets:**
 TBA

 Each dataset requires a theta file and a sinogram file.
-Direct download from Box to your cluster.
+Use the code below to directly download datasets to your cluster.

 ```
 wget https://uofi.box.com/shared/static/ql76fxfrnec1jdl8dc4f2g4ihwekn9oj -O ADS1_theta.bin